<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[PROPERTY MANAGEMENT BENEFITS]]></category>

-<guid isPermaLink="false">http://property-management.boswellrentals.com/?p=12476</guid>
+<guid isPermaLink="false">http://property-management.boswellrentals.com/?p=12556</guid>

-<p>The post <a rel="nofollow" href="https://property-management.boswellrentals.com/5-steps-to-ending-a-tenancy-the/">5 Steps to Ending a Tenancy the Right Way</a> appeared first on <a rel="nofollow" href="https://property-management.boswellrentals.com">Herman Boswell Property Management</a>.</p>
+<p>The post <a rel="nofollow" href="https://property-management.boswellrentals.com/3-tips-to-ensure-tenant-safety/">3 TIPS TO ENSURE TENANT SAFETY</a> appeared first on <a rel="nofollow" href="https://property-management.boswellrentals.com">Herman Boswell Property Management</a>.</p>

 ]]></description>

-<p>The post <a rel="nofollow" href="https://property-management.boswellrentals.com/5-steps-to-ending-a-tenancy-the/">5 Steps to Ending a Tenancy the Right Way</a> appeared first on <a rel="nofollow" href="https://property-management.boswellrentals.com">Herman Boswell Property Management</a>.</p>
+<p>The post <a rel="nofollow" href="https://property-management.boswellrentals.com/3-tips-to-ensure-tenant-safety/">3 TIPS TO ENSURE TENANT SAFETY</a> appeared first on <a rel="nofollow" href="https://property-management.boswellrentals.com">Herman Boswell Property Management</a>.</p>

 ]]></content:encoded>